Position: Towards Responsible Evaluation for Text-to-Speech: Level Two: Ensuring Comparability, Standardization, and Transferability in TTS Evaluation

 \subsection{Challenges with Transparency in Evaluation Reporting}

-\paragraph{RTF} The reporting of RTF in TTS research, serving as an efficiency metric, frequently lacks essential details such as hardware configuration, batch size, input audio length, and whether inference is performed in streaming mode.
+\paragraph{RTF} While Real-Time Factor (RTF) is the standard efficiency metric in TTS, its reporting frequently lacks critical details such as hardware configuration, batch size, length of prompt speech, and whether inference is performed in streaming mode.
 These omissions hinder reproducibility and cross-system comparability.
-The issue is further amplified in non-autoregressive models, where the length of the prompt speech can affect RTF but is rarely reported.
-Additionally, some studies exclude components such as the vocoder or speech detokenizer when computing RTF, which does not accurately reflect the full synthesis process.
+This ambiguity is particularly problematic for NAR systems, where the length of prompt speech significantly affects RTF yet is rarely reported.
+Additionally, some studies exclude components such as vocoders or speech detokenizers when computing RTF, thereby misrepresenting the actual end-to-end latency of the synthesis pipeline.

-\paragraph{MOS} The reporting of MOS in TTS research also lacks transparency.
+\paragraph{MOS} The reporting of MOS in TTS research often lacks transparency~\cite{audioturingtest}.
 Despite the importance of standardized reporting in human evaluations, many TTS studies underreport details of testing methodologies.
 Information regarding listener recruitment, screening procedures, compensation, and the evaluation interface is often omitted, which complicates the assessment of result replicability.